openvcloud/docs/docs/Installation/Installer-script.md

 # Installer Script Details

 The installer script is used to:
-- Set up the Kubernetes cluster on the controller nodes and deploy the OpenvCloud system containers on the Kubernetes cluster
+- Setup the Kubernetes cluster on the controller nodes and deploy the OpenvCloud system containers on the Kubernetes cluster
 - Install JumpScale services on the OpenvCloud cluster nodes
 - Execute IPMI and JumpScale commands on the OpenvCloud cluster nodes
 - Deploy virtual machine images